rioualen/gene-regulation/doc/environments.rst

        # Replace XXX by the IP of your instance
        ssh -A -p 22 root@192.54.201.XXX

+Once you're connected to you appliance, you can install all the programs that you want.
+You can check `this section <http://gene-regulation.readthedocs.io/en/latest/dependencies.html#>`__ for a manual on how to install NGS tools.
+Beware that the amount of disk space of the appliance itself is limited!

+Later on, you can ask an admin from the IFB cloud to register the appliance, in order for it to become available to other cloud users.

 First connection to the instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~